Welcome to Year 4!

 The children will have a reading book that they bring home every night, selected from a key reading stage.
 Please could you ensure that they bring this in every day as they will read in class daily.
 It is important that your child practises their reading daily for around 10 minutes to build upon their fluency and comprehension skills.

-We will also continue to practise our times tables (up to x12) in preparation for the 'Year 4 Multiplication Check' in June 2025.
+We will also continue to learn and practise our times tables (up to x12) in preparation for the 'Year 4 Multiplication Tables Check' (MTC) in June 2025.
+Please use TTRockstars at home for additional practise.
+The 'Soundcheck' game mode is a practise MTC for children to get used to the pace and input of answers.

 In addition to daily maths lessons, children will focus on their arithmetic skills.